kilianpaquier/craft/README.md

     # whether backmerging should be configured for main, staging and develop branches
     # this feature is only available with semantic-release (no matter the CI)
     backmerge: true | false
-    # whether the release should be disabled
+    # whether releasing should be disabled
     disable: true | false
-    # release tokenization mode for github only (how should the release token be retrieved)
-    # will stay empty when using gitlab CICD
-    mode: github-apps | github-token | personal-token
   # ci global options, providing one or multiple options with tune the ci generation (optional)
   options:
     - codecov
     - codeql
-    - dependabot
-    - netlify
-    - pages
-    - renovate
+    - labeler
     - sonar

 # platform override in case of gitlab on premise, bitbucket on premise, etc.